murathan/shopping-app/README.md

 Datas have been fetched from the 'https://my-json-server.typicode.com/murathan/shopping-app-api/items' api.
 Due to the maximum data limit of the service provider, 24 datas could be retrieved.

 The 'https://source.unsplash.com/92x92' api is used for product images.
 Since it is unique according to time, the images are obtained the same as each other.

+You can visit the live version on [here] (https://shopping-app-murathan.vercel.app/).